 Dr. Brian Berman is the president of the Institute for Integrative Health which he founded in 2007 to catalyze new ideas in health.
 He is also Professor Emeritus at the University of Maryland School of Medicine, where he was director of the Center for Integrative Medicine.
-Trained in family medicine and pain management as well as complementary medical approaches such as traditional Chinese medicine and homeopathy, Dr. Berman has dedicated his career to evaluating the efficacy, safety and cost-effectiveness of complementary and integrative medicine.
-In 1991 he founded the first U.S. academic medical center-based program for integrative medicine.
+Trained in family medicine and pain management as well as complementary medical approaches such as traditional Chinese medicine and acupuncture, Dr. Berman has dedicated his academic career to evaluating the efficacy, safety and cost-effectiveness of complementary and integrative medicine.
+In 1991, he founded the first U.S. academic medical center-based program for integrative medicine.
 He now continues to conduct his National Institutes of Health-funded research at the University of Maryland, while expanding his focus to understanding and promoting health through his leadership of the Institute for Integrative Health.

 Hear Dr. Berman's acceptance speech for the 2005 Bravewell Leadership Award: